Godstyme/blogweb-api-laravel/README.md

 $ cd blogweb-api-laravel
 $ composer install
 ```
 Setup database by creating a database called `webblog` in your `phpMyAdmin`.
-This example uses the `webblog` database as configured in the app `.env` file.
+This api uses the `webblog` database as configured in the app `.env` file.
 We have to use a migration command to prepare the database migration classes for the target tables.

 ```sh